jump-dev/JuMP.jl/docs/src/manual/callbacks.md

 nodes quicker and to tighten the integrality gap.

-Some heuristics take integer solutions and explore their "local neighborhood" (e.g., flipping binary variables, fix some variables and solve a smaller MILP) and others take fractional solutions and attempt to round them in an intelligent way.
+Some heuristics take integer solutions and explore their "local neighborhood" (for example, flipping binary variables, fix some variables and solve a smaller MILP) and others take fractional solutions and attempt to round them in an intelligent way.

-You may want to add a heuristic of your own if you have some special insight into the problem structure that the solver is not aware of, e.g. you can consistently take fractional solutions and intelligently guess integer solutions from them.
+You may want to add a heuristic of your own if you have some special insight into the problem structure that the solver is not aware of, for example, you can consistently take fractional solutions and intelligently guess integer solutions from them.